 While you’re at it, cut your dog’s nails to a healthy length which is essential to prevent torn or broken nails.

-For a quick clean up, wipes are a great option and can easily be carried with you in the car or bag.
-Baby wipes are perfectly fine to use on your dog’s paws, butt or coat.
+For a quick clean, baby wipes or those for sensitive skin are a great option and can easily be carried with you in the car or bag.

 If you are looking for dog-specific wipes, I can recommend the Pogi plant-based dog wipes and personally opt for the natural, fragrance-free option.